 In closing I would make one further observation in relation to the ‘old girls club’ character of the ADVI.
 Most organisations within the ADVI have a board of directors and/or an advisory group.
 Whilst my research was hardly exhaustive, I was unable to find a single example of a board or advisory group that included representation by a men’s group or fathers group.
 This exclusion of relevant stake-holders, and general lack of gender diversity, is accentuated by the fact that many DV-related organisations have few or nil male employees.
 Surely this is very much at odds for a movement that elsewhere stridently champions the benefits of gender diversity and inclusiveness?

 Let’s take the example of WESNET who state that they work “within a feminist framework“, which most would assume to include a strong commitment to gender equality.
-And yet in the next breath, “WESNET supports women only management committees as most appropriate to women and children focussed services and to services employing women only.”
+And yet in the next breath, “WESNET supports women only management committees as most appropriate to women and children focused services and to services employing women only.”

 WESNET makes a feeble effort at an appearance of objectivity, stating that although “pro-women; this has sometimes been misconstrued as meaning “anti-men” but this is not the case.”
-Yet search as I did I could not find a single admission regarding female perpetration of violence nor an expression of support for male victims of their violence.
+Yet search as I did I could not find a single admission regarding female perpetration of violence, nor an expression of support for male victims of their violence.

 Another similar example is an allied organisation known as AWAVA, whose advisory board is entirely female.